First-Year Writing Program

 Once classes have been added to the system, you can access Blackboard learn by going through mybama or by going to ualearn.blackboard.com .

-Instructions for linking OSM syllabus to Blackboard
+Instructions for linking Simple Syllabus to Blackboard

 Online tutorials are available on the Faculty Resource Center Web site (http://frc.ua.edu).